Showy Lady's Slippers

 Buying Lady’s Slippers – A Unique Opportunity

 Since 1925, this rare wildflower has been protected by Minnesota state law.
-In fact, it’s illegal to pick, uproot or unearth the flowers.
+It’s illegal to pick, uproot, or unearth the flowers.
+That’s why you don’t see them at just any garden center, and it’s why we take the sourcing seriously.
 (Learn More-MNDNR)

 In order to offer them for a limited time to our customers, we source these Lady’s Slippers from a small operation that holds a special permit from the State of Minnesota to harvest Lady’s Slippers from sites where they may otherwise be destroyed by road construction projects.
 This fascinating guy delivers these rescued beauties to us in his station wagon–sometimes with his dogs in tow–and tells his stories of the season.